 Obtain a building permit and schedule inspections online

-The Citizen Access system is also used to schedule inspections.
+The City of Lenexa Application and Permitting Portal is also used to schedule inspections.

 What requires a building permit?

 Building permits are required for all new construction, including homes, additions, accessory structures, fences and decks, as well as repairing or replacing existing construction, such as re-roofing, remodeling, fences and decks.
 Any construction relating to framing, electrical, mechanical and/or plumbing trades requires a building permit.

 Before performing any excavation, it’s important that you have the underground lines marked by Kansas One Call.
 For more information see the utility location service information page.

 If the permit you require is not available as an online option (see Obtain a building permit and schedule inspections online above), you will need to complete and submit a Residential & Commercial Building Permit Application form along with applicable building permit fees and required documents to Lenexa City Hall.
 Permit application processes differ depending on the type of construction.
 For specific permit application information according to your project type, choose from the following: commercial new construction, commercial tenant finish, decks and fences, residential addition or residential new construction.

 Refer to the contractor licensing page for licensing requirements.
 Also see performance guaranty requirements.

 Projects are automatically assigned due dates when submitted based upon the project type.
 The review time frame begins the business day following the day the project is submitted.
 The time frame for residential projects is five business days; resubmittal of revisions or changes to an already approved permit also requires five business days.
 The review time frame for commercial projects is 20 business days for new construction and additions, and 10 business days for tenant finish and remodeling; resubmittal is 15 business days for new construction and additions, and 10 business days for tenant finish and remodeling.
 Certificates of Occupancy have a 10-business day review time frame.